Last updated: 15.03.2019

 7. Transfers outside of Europe

-We usually store your information on our secure servers in the United Kingdom.
+We usually store your information on our secure servers in the Poland.

 We’ll take all steps reasonably necessary to make sure that your personal information is treated securely.
-For example, as permitted by Article 46 of the General Data Protection Regulation, we use standard contractual clauses with third parties, so that your information is protected to the same standards as it is in the European Economic Area.
-If your information is sent to the US, in accordance with Articles 45 and 46 of the General Data Protection Regulation we make sure it goes to an organisation that is part of the Privacy Shield or that we use standard contractual clauses with third parties, so that your information is protected to the same standards as it is in the European Economic Area.
-Privacy Shield is the framework that sets privacy standards for information sent between US and EU countries, and it uses similar standards as the European Economic Area.
+For example, as permitted by Article 46 of the General Data Protection Regulation, we use standard contractual clauses with third parties, so that your information is protected to the same standards as it is in the European Economic Area

 8. How long we store your personal information

-We keep the personal information we collect from you, your employer, and other third parties, where we have an ongoing legitimate business need to do so (for example, to provide you with a service you have requested or to comply with applicable legal, tax or accounting requirements).
+We keep the personal information we collect from you, where we have an ongoing legitimate business need to do so.

 When we have no ongoing legitimate business need to hold your personal information, we will either delete or anonymise it.
-If we can’t do this (for example, because your personal information is stored in backup archives), we’ll securely store your personal information, only use it for a purpose we’ve already communicated to you, and isolate it from any further processing until archives are deleted.
+If we can’t do this (for example, because your personal information is stored in backup archives), we’ll securely store your personal information, only use it for a purpose we’ve already communicated to you.

-- Complaints: If you have any complaints or concerns about our handling of your personal information please do get in touch with us and we will do our best to resolve these.
-You can contact us on 0117 900 9000 or you write to us at the address below in section 15.
+c) Complaints: If you have any complaints or concerns about our handling of your personal information please do get in touch with us and we will do our best to resolve these.
+You can write to us at the address below in section 13

 In accordance with Article 77 of the General Data Protection Regulation, you have the right to complain about our collection and use of your personal information to the Information Commissioner’s Office or the data protection authority in the country where you usually live or work, or where the alleged infringement of the General Data Protection Regulation has taken place.
-For more information, please contact the local data protection authority at: Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire SK9 5AF or by phone on 0303 123 1113.
+For more information, please contact the local data protection authority at: Personal Data Protection Office, Stawki 2, 00-193 Warsaw or by phone +48 606-950-000

 You may also seek a remedy through local courts if you believe your rights have been breached.